Today marks the anniversary of one of the darkest days in St. John’s history.

 Seven guns broken to pieces, save one, were found lying by their sides.

-Tradition reports that the three hundred had cast themselves from a high precipice on the rocks below.
+Tradition reports that the three hundred had cast themselves from a high precipice on the rocks above.

 The insurrection was thus suppressed, and the island recovered after it had been in possession of the insurgents for six months.